 The ampersand symbols (&) will join the text in cell B5, space (“ ”), text in cell C5, text in cell D5, and two additional strings: “is” and “years old”.

-- Upon pressing ENTER, we will see that cell E5 has now the following text in it: Walter White is 30 Years Old.
+- On pressing ENTER, cell E5 will have the following text in it: Walter White is 30 Years Old.

 Step 2:

-- We will now drag the fill handle of cell E5 to apply the formula to the rest of the cells.
+- Drag the fill handle of cell E5 to apply the formula to the rest of the cells.

-- Finally, we will see that each cell in the About the Person column has a similar text.
+- Each cell in the About the Person column will have a similar text.

 Step 1:

-- First, enter the below formula in cell E5.
+- Enter the following formula in cell E5.

 =CONCATENATE(D5, " years old ", B5, " ", C5)